Skip to content

 1. Distribution and Production Signing

 Establish the production application identity (app ID / bundle ID) and signing infrastructure.
 Generate and custody signing keys in a controlled environment with multi-person approval controls.
-Set up a phased rollout pipeline through the official store tracks and produce a signed SBOM for every release.
+Set up a phased rollout pipeline through the official store tracks and produce a signed Software Bill of Material for every release.

 2. Build and Code Hardening

-Verify and tighten the production build configuration: disable debug flags, restrict backup and export behaviour, remove cleartext-traffic permissions, and apply production-grade code obfuscation (R8 full mode / symbol stripping).
+Verify and tighten the production build configuration: disable debug flags, set the appropriate log level, restrict backup and export behaviour, remove cleartext-traffic permissions, and apply production-grade code obfuscation (R8 full mode / symbol stripping).
 Ensure no executable code can be loaded from the network at runtime.

 3. Runtime Application Self-Protection (RASP)